jhoodsmith/simple_log_counter/README.md

 I thought it might be nice if the program could be extended to work with these more realistic examples.

-I made the following assumptions
+I made the following assumptions for this additional work:

 1. Pages start with `/`
 2. IP addresses are in IPv4 dotted-decimal notation